Bonus Material: Get The 3 Step Podcast Promotion Playbook

 What should you talk about in your episodes?

-There are many things you could talk about in your content, but here’s what we recommend for your first handful of episodes to make your podcast as effective as possible:
+Here’s what we recommend for your first handful of episodes to make your podcast as effective as possible:

 - Share your background: